matzpersson/raspberry-gpio-sockets/README.md

 Configure GPIO pin setup by modifying the pinmap_modelb.conf file to suit your needs.

 # Usage
 Launch with: python simulated.py.
 As the name suggests, the python script has a little simulator that pulls and drops input states.
+Once the script is running, it will start a logger which will enable you to monitor states of pin, when clients connects and when services start.

 #Copyright
 Copyright 2016 Headstation. (http://headstation.com) All rights reserved.
 It is free software and may be redistributed under the terms specified in the LICENSE file (Apache License 2.0).